Outstanding Malan a 'lesson to us all' - Buttler

 "It was satisfying to get over the line and handling pressure is part of the job," said Malan, who staked another claim to start in October's World Cup in India.

-"I've spent a fair bit of time here in Bangladesh and at this ground and it definitely helps to have a little bit of experience."
+"It is definitely my best century for England.
+I thought my one in South Africa was good but to do it in those conditions, it is one of the better ones I've had in any format, at any level of the game."

-Joe Root, Jonny Bairstow, Harry Brook and Liam Livingstone are not in the squad that has travelled to Bangladesh, but a place at the top of England's order remains highly competitive.
+Joe Root, Jonny Bairstow, Harry Brook and Liam Livingstone are not in the squad that has travelled to Bangladesh, with earning a place in England's top six highly competitive.

+Malan says he had a conversation with head coach Matthew Mott, who was appointed in May, about a lack of opportunities in 50-over cricket.

+"I've been carrying the drinks since 2017.
+A lot of other guys have been given opportunities because of their age," Malan said.

 Malan's fourth ODI century, rescuing England from 65-4 in the 17th over, showed guile, grit and graft while the rest of England's batters struggled to get set.